taedryn/mesh-citadel/prompt.md

 that a message from a blocked sender is not being displayed.

-deleted messages, whether deleted by the sender or an aide/sysop, should be completely removed, without any attempt to save a backup.
+deleted messages, whether deleted by the sender or an aide/sysop, should have their contents completely removed, without any attempt to save a backup.  there should be two levels of message deletion: if a user still exists, and the room still exists, a deleted message should just contains the text "[deleted]" but otherwise remain in place, with sender and timestamp intact.  if a room is deleted, the messages associated with that room should be completely removed from the messages table.  the message manager should provide two different message-delete functions, a soft delete which leaves the [deleted] marker behind, and a hard delete which completely removes the message from the system.

 #### Private Messages